Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Introduction

-Next, we consider an $[[N,K,D]]=[[822,48,16]]$ GHP code constructed in \cite{PK19} with row-weight 8.
-Since the row-weight is less than the code distance, the code is highly-degenerate so the energy topology is hard for conventional BP to have good convergence.
-In \cite{PK19}, a decoding algorithm, called \textit{BP-OSD-$\omega$}, is proposed based on BP with post-processing by ordered statistics decoding (OSD), together with a post-selection on $2^\omega$ possible errors.
-The considered GHP code can be well decoded by BP-OSD-$\omega$ with $\omega=15$ so that degenerate errors can be found.
-However, OSD has subroutines of sorting, Gaussian elimination, and classical re-encoding \cite{FL95} and the overall complexity of BP-OSD-$\omega$ is quite high.
-On the other hand, MBP with proper step-size achieves a similar decoding performance without any post-processing.
+Next, we consider a GHP code constructed in \cite{PK19} with parameters $[[N,K,D]]=[[822,48,16]]$ and row-weight~8.
+Since the row-weight $8<D$, the code is highly-degenerate so the energy topology is hard for conventional BP to have good convergence.
+In \cite{PK19}, a high order \textit{BP-OSD-$\omega$} with order $w$ is proposed.
+BP is used with post-processing by OSD, together with a post-selection on $2^\omega$ possible errors.
+The considered GHP code needs BP-OSD-$w$ with $w=15$ so that degenerate errors can be found with high probability.
+OSD has subroutines of sorting, Gaussian elimination, and classical re-encoding \cite{FL95}.
+Thus, further with the post-selection on $2^w$ errors, the complexity of BP-OSD-$\omega$ is quite high.
+On the other hand, AMBP efficiently finds degenerate errors and can outperform BP-OSD-15 (see Fig.~\ref{fig:GHP}).